bloominstituteoftechnology/java-sampleemps/sampleemps_data_modeling/README.md

-# Java Sample Employee Data
+# Java Sample Employee Modeling Data

 ## Introduction

-This project is used to introduction Java Spring REST API CRUD applications.
+This project is used to introduce Java Spring REST API CRUD applications.
 As such it is a small application showing just the code that is needed to explain the topic.

 ## Database layout